MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Remarks

 Low-level code often needs to interpret an object of one type as another type.
-The new object has the same bit representation, but has a different type.
+The reinterpreted object has the same bit representation as the original, but is a different type.
 But making the bit-for-bit conversion can be error-prone.

-Instead of using `reinterpret_cast`, or `memcpy()`, `bit_cast()` is a safe way to make these conversions.
+Instead of using `reinterpret_cast`, or `memcpy()`, `bit_cast()` is a safer way to make these conversions.

 This overload only participates in overload resolution if:
 -  `sizeof(To) == sizeof(From)`